-- Inform districts, students, and parents about flexibilities within the current graduation requirement framework. - Add flexibility to the current graduation requirements. - Engage partners to develop a framework for a competency-based diploma pathway and additional options for competency-based credit. - Develop a framework for a credit-bearing High School and Beyond Plan to align with the goals expressed by Career Connect Washington and to integrate Financial Education standards. - Study math pathways aligned to specific postsecondary and career pathways. - Collect information and convene experts to share effective practices in student transitions from pre-K to post-secondary.
+- Inform and engage districts, students, and parents about flexibilities within the current graduation requirement framework. - Add flexibility to the current graduation requirements. - Engage partners to develop a framework for a competency-based diploma pathway and additional options for competency-based credit. - Develop a framework for a credit-bearing High School and Beyond Plan to align with the goals expressed by Career Connect Washington and to integrate Financial Education standards.
+[Note: revised to incorporate broader work to support improvements in the usefulness of HSBP, and agency, voice in improving the process] - Study math pathways aligned to specific postsecondary and career pathways. - Collect information and convene experts to share effective practices in student transitions from pre-K to post-secondary.